 So give yourself the gift of editing.
-Do everything the best you can, get your product out there in some mom-and-pop stores, and see what goes wrong.
-Cherish that these mistakes happened before you were national, and fix them under relatively low pressure.
+Do everything the best you can, get your product out there in mom-and-pop stores, and see what goes wrong.

 5) You’re Part Of A Community

-People love shopping at Target, Walmart, and all the places that bring us affordable, reliable goods.
+People love shopping at Target, Walmart, and other big chains.
 However, people generally don’t feel warm and fuzzy towards these businesses, and they certainly don’t have a vested interest in keeping them afloat.

-Big-box stores are great, but they’re also slick and corporate.
+Big-box stores are slick and corporate.
 Despite a lot of them telling us that ‘we’re family,’ that marketing technique comes off as what it is: a marketing technique.

 Small shops are not like that.
 They are usually community staples, with real ties to the people that shop there.
 Customers feel actively invested in shopping local, and are more likely to be loyal to your brand as a result.